|

 1898 BROWN COUNTY RAILROAD MAP | ||||||||

 Notes About Existing Stations...
 Sleepy Eye (C&NW, 1902) - This was the third station built in Sleepy Eye.
 It was designed by architechts Charles Sumner Frost and his partner (and brother-in-law) Alfred Hoyt Granger.
-Sleepy Eye (C&NW, 1887) - This was the second station built in Sleepy Eye.
-The first Winona & St. Peter RR station was built around 1872 when the RR first reached town, and burned down in January, 1887.
-This was built as a replacement later that same year in June.
-When the new CNW brick station was built in 1902, this station was relegated to freight-only service. |
+Sleepy Eye (W&St.P, 1872) - This was the first station built in Sleepy Eye around 1872 when the RR first reached town.
+When a new CNW passenger station was built in 1887 across the tracks, this station was relegated to freight-only service.
+Sometime around 1900 the station moved slightly to the NE. |